 Thanksgiving is a close contender behind Christmas in my favorite holidays list.
 We have a great Thanksgiving Eve tradition of pie-making, followed by delicious food and fun games with my extended family on Thanksgiving day.
 To remind me of all the things I love about Thanksgiving throughout the fall season, I experimented with a new-to-me vinyl art technique this week as part of my monthly Expressions Vinyl Ambassador Challenge.

 I’ve been wanting to try vinyl on canvas for months and this was the perfect opportunity.
-As part of this sponsored post, Expressions Vinyl is also sponsoring a $100 giveaway for you, so stay with me until the end of the post so you can enter!

 I thought about using the natural canvas color as the background, but decided to darken it up with some craft paint.
 I started with a solid coat of cream paint.